theNicelander/Twitter-MapReduce/README.md

 Processing 25 million tweets from the Rio 2016 Olympics using using the Hadoop Framework.

-See Report.pdf for full details
+See Report.pdf for full details and code implementation.

 # A. Content Analysis